b d p and q confusion

 Do you know a child who confuses b, d, p, and q?

-b and d reversals and confusion with p and q is a common occurrence in primary grades.
-During my teaching career, I discovered that systematic phonics programs like Jolly Phonics were the most effective tool for helping kids to connect the sound to the letter, or letters, that make the sound.
+b and d reversals and confusion with p and q are a common occurrence in primary grades.
+During my teaching career, I discovered that systematic phonics programs, such as Jolly Phonics, were the most effective tool for helping children connect the sound to the letter, or letters, that make the sound.
 See it.
 Say it.
 Print it.
 I also used various analogies, mnemonics, practice, and frequent reviews to help kids learn.
 All children are different… and what works for one student may not be effective with another.
 Reading is complicated!

 Why is this such a common occurrence?